wendyviano-alt/Sales-Performance-Seasonality/README.md

 ## Dashboard Story

 The report was designed as a guided business investigation.
 It starts with overall business performance, then moves into the 2023 sales pattern, then investigates why February performed the best and April performed the worst.
+April’s low sales may be partially influenced by tax season, but the current dataset does not prove that.
+The dashboard identifies the pattern, and future analysis would need external consumer and campaign data to confirm the cause.

 ---